DAY 1: Arrival in Clonegal

 32km • 8 - 10 hours • (↑) 490m

 A long first days walking mainly along remote country roads through rolling hills and quiet woodlands.
-After passing Shillelagh, famous for giving its name to the quintessential Irish fighting stick, you head into Muskeagh Woods before an old boreen takes you down to your accommodation outside Tinahely.
+After passing Shillelagh, famous for giving its name to the quintessential Irish fighting stick, you head into Muskeagh Woods before an old boreen leads you towards Tinahely.

 DAY 3: Tinahely - Iron Bridge